Children's Surgery: A Worldwide History

 3.0

-Useful as supplemental reading in medical humanities or history courses for trainees.
+Useful as supplementary reading in history of surgery modules for trainees.